kubernetes/website/content/zh-cn/docs/test.md

 from Jekyll to Hugo, we broke some lists.
 To fix them, keep the following in
 mind:

 - Make sure you indent sub-list items **2 spaces**.

-- To end a list and start another, you need a HTML comment block on a new line between the lists, flush with the left-hand border.
+- To end a list and start another, you need an HTML comment block on a new line between the lists, flush with the left-hand border.
 The first list won't end otherwise, no matter how many blank lines you put between it and the second.
 -->